JamesSwift/ImageManager/README.md

 Basically, the ImageManager works like this:

 - You define some `sizes` in the config.
-These control the output format, size, and watermarking.
+These control output formats, dimensions, and watermarking.
 - You define some `paths` in the config.
 These dictate which sizes are allowed in which directories.

 You only have to do that once.
 From then on , when you want an image of a particular